bcherny/codenam.es/README.md

     - id (int)
     - room_id (string)
     - state (one of: "NOT_STARTED" by default, "IN_PROGRESS")
+    - colors (JSON-encoded 2D matrix of: "R", "B", "N", and "A")
+    - revealed_colors (JSON-encoded 2D matrix of booleans)
+    - words (JSON-encoded 2D matrix of strings)
+    - current_turn (one of: "R", "B")
   - user
     - id (int)
     - user_id (string)